adrianeboyd/BrillMooreSpellChecker/README.md

 - a list of misspellings with corrections
 - a list of potential corrections (i.e., a dictionary of real words)

-This spell checker does not know anything about sentence-initial capitalization, so it expects all possible forms of a word (capitalized, lowercase, mixed case, etc.) to appear in the list of potential corrections.
+The spell checker does not know anything about sentence boundaries or sentence-initial capitalization, so it expects all possible forms of a word (capitalized, lowercase, mixed case, etc.) to appear in the list of potential corrections.
+The command-line wrapper includes flags to expand a provided dictionary with lowercase and/or capitalized versions of all words.

-*The &alpha; &rarr; &beta; alignment parameters are retrieved from a map rather than a trie of tries, so the spell checker is currently quite slow, especially for larger dictionaries.
+*The &alpha; &rarr; &beta; alignment parameters are retrieved from a map rather than a trie of tries as described in the original article, so the spell checker is currently quite slow, especially for larger dictionaries.
 We hope to improve the efficiency in the future.

 Command Line Usage
 ------------------

-### Compile
+### Compile and Package

 ```
 $ mvn package